denpamusic/homeassistant-plum-ecomax/info.md

 ## Overview
 This Home Assistant integration provides support for ecoMAX automatic pellet boilers controllers manufactured by [Plum Sp. z o.o.](https://www.plum.pl/)

-It's based on [PyPlumIO](https://github.com/denpamusic/PyPlumIO) package and supports connection to ecoMAX controller via RS485 network server (e. g.
-[Elfin EW11](https://aliexpress.ru/item/4001104348624.html)) or via RS485 to USB adapter.
+It's based on [PyPlumIO](https://github.com/denpamusic/PyPlumIO) package and supports connection to ecoMAX controller via RS-485 to Ethernet/Wifi converters or via RS-485 to USB adapter.
 ![ecoMAX controllers](https://raw.githubusercontent.com/denpamusic/homeassistant-plum-ecomax/main/images/ecomax.png)

 ## Usage
 1. Click `Add Integration` button and search for `Plum ecoMAX`.
 2. Enter your connection details and click `Submit`.
-If you select Serial connection type, you need to fill in correct Device path, Host and Port will be ignored.
+__Serial connection__: you will need to fill Device path.
+Host and Port will be ignored.
-Otherwise, if you select TCP connection type, you'll only need to fill Host and Port.
-Device path can be left as is.
+__TCP connection__: you will need to fill Host and Port.
+Device path will be ignored.
 ![Configuration dialog](https://raw.githubusercontent.com/denpamusic/homeassistant-plum-ecomax/main/images/config.png)

 3. Your device should now be available in your Home Assistant installation.
 ![Success](https://raw.githubusercontent.com/denpamusic/homeassistant-plum-ecomax/main/images/success.png)

 ## Entities
-This integration provides following entities.
+This integration provides following entities:

 ### Sensors
 - Heating Temperature